tomdeabreucodes/SRCommand/README.md

 **Additional considerations**
 * In the repo, a dev_settings file is also provided, and a commented line to point django to this file in `manage.py`.
 Please do not use anything other than the server_settings in a live environment as it will not be secure.
 * Please also familiarise yourself with any warnings/guidance on the PythonAnywhere guide, as well as [Django's production checklist](https://docs.djangoproject.com/en/4.1/howto/deployment/checklist/).
+* PythonAnywhere requires you to login occasionally and click `Run until 3 months from today` in your `Web` tab as a measure to avoid inactive free-tier apps running indefinitely.
+Keep an eye out for an email which should remind you to login when it is close to expiring

 **Troubleshooting**\
 Click `Web` and scroll down to `Logs`.
 The `Error log` is the most helpful tool in finding the cause of the site not loading.